dvanmosselbeen/dvm-docs/Databases/MySQL.md

 ## Deleting fields in a table or the table in question

-You need to are very careful when you would like to delete some things.
+You need to be very careful when you would like to delete some things.
 Because if you forget to enter something you delete the whole table!

-The next command delete all the fields where the word \'good\' are find.
+The next command delete all the fields where the word `good` is found.

 ```sql
 DELETE FROM Guestbook WHERE GMessage LIKE '%good%'